roryogorman/Crafts-by-Ainhoa/README.md

 Bug: A space appearing between the Price List Header & Table on the Shop page.
 Fix: Using Developer Tool, a <hr> tag can been seen between the two.
 However on the code, this does not appear.
 I attempted to remove the tag in a similar fashion to the second Bug above, but this did not resolve it.
-     Following the advice of Daisy McGirr in the Slack community, I simply added a <hr> function to my css file and styled it to remove margins, etc and se tthe 'display' to 'none'. then adjusted the width of the Price Header element to match the table.
+     Following the advice of Daisy McGirr in the Slack community, I simply added a <hr> function to my CSS file and styled it to remove margins, etc and set the 'display' to 'none'. then adjusted the width of the Price Header element to match the table.

 Bug: Navbar links not being coloured as the other text in the navbar & footers.
 Fix: I had incorrectly targeted this part of the navbar code in my CSS code - Developer Tools was able to point out exactly the element that I needed to target to style correctly.

+Bug: Issue where Price Header title was not sitting perfectly on the price table in desktop view
+Fix: Adjusting the width to a fraction of a percent looks to have fixed this.

 ***